product-definition-center/product-definition-center/docs/source/using_api.rst

 You can control the details of the paginating by a couple query parameters.
 The ``page`` parameter specifies which page you want.
 With ``page_size`` you can set up different size of a page.
+The maximum allowed number of results per page is 100.
+Specifying anything higher has the same result as specifying 100.
 There is a special value of ``-1`` for the page size, which would turn pagination off and give all the results at once.
 In this case, the response is just the result array without any count or URLS.

 Please be careful when turning the pagination off.
-If your query could return hundreds or thousands of results, consider getting the page by page instead.
+If your query could return hundreds or thousands of results, consider getting the data page by page instead.

 Change monitoring